kitcatalogue/Kit-Catalogue/install/readme.txt

+UPGRADING?

-NOTE : If you are upgrading an existing installation, unzip the contents of the latest and overwrite your existing Kit-Catalogue site.
+If you are upgrading an existing installation, unzip the contents of the latest and overwrite your existing Kit-Catalogue site.
 You should then run the "upgrade" option in the installation wizard to ensure your database is fully updated too.

+On existing installations, your installer should be disabled.
+To renable the installer, change your local config file and enable this setting:

+	$config['installer.enabled'] = true;

+You can now run the upgrade wizard by browsing to your installations /install/ folder.

+INSTALLING MANUALLY

 If you wish to bypass the wizard, then these are the basic things you should do to get Kit-Catalogue working...